fidesmo/apdu-over-ble/spec/apdu-service-spec.md

 #### Characteristic: Conversation Finished
 Used by the Client to notify the Server that the APDU exchange has finished so the Server can power the device down.
 The payload has to be `0` coded as 32-bit unsigned integer.

-#### Characteristic: Error
-Notification issued by the Server to signal an error condition.
-The payload has to be a 32-bit unsigned big endian integer, denoting:

-  - `0x000000001`: Generic SE error (no response from SE, transaction reset)
-  - `0x000000002`: APDU-over-BLE protocol error (packets lost, incorrect sequence)

 ## <a name="packet"></a> Packet and payload structure
 APDU Command or APDU Response may not fit into a single BLE packet (with a default [useful payload of only 23 bytes](https://punchthrough.com/pt-blog-post/maximizing-ble-throughput-part-2-use-larger-att-mtu/) when standard MTU is used), so they will have to be fragmented by the issuer and then reconstructed by the receiver.